The Center for Publishing & Editing

 Our courses emphasize the histories, theories, and practices central to the publishing industry.

-View our most recent offerings for Spring 2021 and Fall 2021 or view all of our course descriptions in the Course Catalog.
 Some notable courses offered through the Center are listed below.
 All of these courses are part of our Publishing & Editing minor.

 EN270: Computer-Aided Publishing